 We were at the Baltimore ZOO

 Once you arrive the chaos will begin.
 Everyone will race to the section to get set up.
 Be sure to take your entrance pictures as soon as you see your vision.
 You will most likely get overwhelmed and forget to go back to take them.
 You also may run out of daylight.
 If you ordered table and chairs they will be waiting for you at the location at the end of your assigned row.
 But you still have to set them up yourself.
 If you ordered food and/or wine you will need to pick them up.
 Since there’s two of you to a table do some delegation.
-I suggest someone do the picking up and someone do the setting up.
+I suggest one person do the picking up and the other person do set up.
 The lines to pickup food and wine get long and dumb real quick.
 But also note, setting up the table might be a two person job.

 Beyond all the rules, have fun